nickstrad/insight-flow/README.md

 ### Overview

-`insight-flow` is a web application that allows Youtube Channel owners the ability for their audience to ask questions against their content.
+`insight-flow`(insight-flow.app) is a web application that allows Youtube Channel owners the ability for their audience to ask questions against their content.
 This allows users to gain insights into the content creators opinions across all of their videos.
 The app will also help content creators get insights into: